 I’ve learned it takes a certain strength to get up early in the morning for work or school.
-A different kind of strength to stay up late to get done what is due.
-A different kind of strength when the baby is up at 3am and you have to be up in two.
-And yet a whole different kind of strength to put me before you.
+It’s take a different kind of strength to stay up late to get done what is due.
+And yet a different kind of strength when the baby is up at 3 am and you have to be up in two hours.
+While it takes a whole other kind of strength to put yourself before others.

 It takes a different kind a strength to say no when I want to say yes.
-I different kind of strength to know I’m worth more, nothing less.
+A different kind of strength to know I’m worth more, not less.
 Nothing less than the Queen he called me to be.
 And I still reign in His kingdom humbly while He’s teaching and guiding me.